ryedin/site/_posts/2016-10-25-image-workflows.md

 The Continuous Integration practitioners will run automated tests against every new Image for developer feedback.
 The Continuous Delivery practitioners will automate rolling out every verified Image to production.

 DevOps teams will customize the Image pipeline to suit complex organizational and business needs.
-Chatbots, blue green deploys and metrics based automation will control what Images are running where.
+Chatbots, blue-green deploys, and metrics-based automation will control what Images are running where.

 People, cloud services, and software tools will speak the same language: workflows around Images.